TCLamnidis/BareBonesBash/README.md

 So we have places to organise our files... buuut we don't have any files yet!
 Lets change that.

-We ain't playing with bears today - that's dangerous (as we saw above), instead lets play with some Mammoths!
+We ain't playing with bears today - that's dangerous (as we saw above), instead, lets play with some Mammoths!

 <p align="center"><img title="Source: https://giphy.com/gifs/sid-ice-age-a-mammoth-christmas-kbuQOkATEo6VW" src="https://media.giphy.com/media/kbuQOkATEo6VW/giphy.gif" width="20%"> <img title="Source: https://giphy.com/gifs/3o6Zte5Q11lxAu8Q5q" src="https://media.giphy.com/media/3o6Zte5Q11lxAu8Q5q/giphy.gif" width="20%"></p>

 We're going to use `wget` to download a FASTQ file from the ENA.
-So while in our `BareBonesBash` directory, we will give `wget` the link to the file, and we should see a loading bar.
+So while in our `~/BareBonesBash` directory, we will give `wget` the link to the file, and we should see a loading bar.
 Once downloaded (it should be pretty quick), we can use `ls` to check the contents.